FAQ

 -

 Yes!
 We love getting together, and frequently organize happy hours or dinners with the whole group.
 There are frequent gatherings that our informally designated social chair will organize.
 Game nights are a popular occurrence.
-We also have an annual med-peds picnic and a switch party.
+We also have an annual med-peds cookout and a switch party.